 $ 45Pre-Order from the powerHouse Arena Shop

 Over the past two decades, the exiled Russian artist Slava Mogutin has gained international acclaim for his gritty, candid portrayal of disaffected youth and documentation of alternative urban subcultures, as well as his writings, multimedia work and political activism.
-Bros & Brosephines is a survey of Mogutin’s studio and fashion photography, commissioned portraits and previously unpublished outtakes and behind-the-scenes shots.
-From his early raw film snapshots to elaborate sets and post-production manipulations, the book offers Mogutin’s signature explosive blend of art, fashion and fetish, transcending and dissecting the conventional notions of beauty and masculinity.
-The monograph also features Mogutin’s collaborations with fellow artists, including Brian Kenny, Steven Klein, Josh Lee, Asher Levine, François Sagat, and Nicolas Santos.
+Bros & Brosephines is a survey of Mogutin’s studio and fashion photography, commissioned portraits and previously unpublished images.
+From his early raw analog snapshots to elaborate compositions, sets, and post-production, the book offers Mogutin’s signature explosive blend of art, fashion, and fetish, transcending and dissecting the conventional notions of beauty and masculinity.
+The monograph also features Mogutin’s collaborations with fellow artists, including Brian Kenny, Zackary Drucker, Bruce LaBruce, Gio Black Peter, Asher Levine, François Sagat, Jan Wandrag, and many more.

 Slava Mogutin is a Siberian-born, New York-based multimedia artist, author, and filmmaker exiled from Russia for his outspoken queer writings and activism.
 A third-generation writer and self-taught journalist and photographer, he became the first Russian to be granted political asylum in the US on the grounds of homophobic persecution.
 He is the author of seven books of writings in Russian, as well as two critically acclaimed monographs of photography, Lost Boys and NYC Go-Go (powerHouse Books, 2006/2008) and a collection of poetry, Food Chain (ITNA Press, 2014).